Breakfast with IBD: What 6 morning meals look like

 Cohen says she’s received a lot of help with her diet and follows up regularly with a registered dietitian who specializes in IBD.
 “I’ve found it helps guide my dietary decisions and enjoy having one-on-one help to personalize a plan that is geared towards my individual needs.”

 As you probably noticed, when it comes to diet, we’re all unique and different.
 What sends one of us running to the bathroom or holding our abdomen in pain, is a “safe” food for someone else.
 The key is finding which foods are your triggers, and which foods don’t instigate symptoms.

 Unsure what foods might help or hurt your condition?
-Start an ongoing conversation with your doctor about how foods are affecting your symptoms.
-He or she may also connect you with a registered dietitian who specializes in IBD to create well-balanced menu for you.
+Start a conversation with your GI provider or a GI Registered Dietitian about how foods are affecting your symptoms, and to create a personalized, well-balanced diet for you.